coopernurse/node-pool/README.md

 Can be any object/instance but must have the following properties:

 - `create` : a function that the pool will call when it wants a new resource.
 It should return a Promise that either resolves to a `resource` or rejects to an `Error` if it is unable to create a resourse for whatever.
 - `destroy`: a function that the pool will call when it wants to destroy a resource.
-It should accept one argument `callback` where `callback` is a function with 0 args.
-The `destroy` function should call `callback` once it has destroyed the resource.
+It should accept one argument `resource` where `resource` is whatever `factory.create` made.
+The `destroy` function should return a `Promise` that resolves once it has destroyed the resource.

-optionally it can also have one of the following properties, (if both are supplied the constructor will throw an error):
+optionally it can also have the following property:

 - `validate`: a function that the pool will call if it wants to validate a resource.
+It should accept one argument `resource` where `resource` is whatever `factory.create` made.
 Should return a `Promise` that resolves a `boolean` where `true` indicates the resource is still valid or `false` if the resource is invalid.

 **opts**